Reliable Simulation of Quantum Channels: the Error Exponent: Introduction

 While the Quantum Reverse Shannon Theorem proves that $I(\cN)$ is the sharp threshold above which asymptotically reliable simulation of $\cN_{A\rar B}$ is possible, it does not answer the question regarding how fast perfect simulation can be approached as the copy of channels grows.
-This is the goal pursued by the study of the reliability function, which characterizes the best rate of exponential convergence of the performance of an information processing task towards the perfect~\cite{Gallager1968information}.
-The study of the reliability functions in quantum information dates back to more than two decades ago~\cite{BurnasherHolevo1998on,Winter1999coding,Holevo2000reliability}, and progresses have been made ever since~\cite{Dalai2013lower,Hayashi2015precise,DalaiWinter2017constant, CHT2019quantum,CHDH2020non,Dupuis2021privacy}, accompanied by fruitful results on the strong converse exponents characterizing the speed at which quantum information tasks become the useless~\cite{KoenigWehner2009strong,SharmaWarsi2013fundamental,WWY2014strong,GuptaWilde2015multiplicativity, CMW2016strong,MosonyiOgawa2017strong,CHDH2020non}.
-However, full characterization of the reliability functions of quantum information processing tasks is rare until quite recently~\cite{LYH2021tight, LiYao2021reliability}.
+This is the goal pursued by the study of the error exponent, also known as reliability function, which characterizes the best rate of exponential convergence of the performance of an information processing task towards the perfect~\cite{Gallager1968information}.
+The study of reliability functions in quantum information dates back to more than two decades ago~\cite{BurnashevHolevo1998on,Winter1999coding,Holevo2000reliability}, and progresses have been made ever since~\cite{Hayashi2007error,Dalai2013lower,Hayashi2015precise, DalaiWinter2017constant,QWW2018applications,MBGYA2019a,CHT2019quantum,CHDH2020non,Dupuis2021privacy}.
+Recently, exact formulas have been obtained for certain quantum state processing tasks, including quantum privacy amplification~\cite{LYH2023tight}, quantum state merging~\cite{LiYao2024reliability}, and source compression with quantum side information~\cite{Renes2022achievable}.
+However, precise evaluation of the reliability functions for general quantum channels was unknown prior to the present work.

-In this letter, we answer the question of how fast reliable reverse Shannon simulation of a quantum channel $\cN_{A\rar B}$ can be achieved, when the rate of classical communication is above the channel's mutual information $I(\cN)$.
-Our main result is an in-depth characterization of the reliability function.
-By deriving tight upper and lower bounds, we have determined the exact formula for the reliability function, when the classical communication cost is not too high---below a critical value $R_{\textrm{critical}}$.
-In particular, we have obtained an explicit achievability bound for the performance of simulating $\cN_{A\rar B}^{\ox n}$ for a finite blocklength $n$, which is of realistic significance.
-These results are given in terms of the sandwiched R\'enyi divergence~\cite{MDSFT2013on,WWY2014strong}
+In this paper, we study the reliability function of reverse Shannon simulation of a quantum channel $\cN_{A\rar B}$.
+We use purified distance as the measure of performance, which, being a function of the fidelity, is a natural distance measure in quantum information.
+Building on the preceding work~\cite{LiYao2024reliability} of the authors, we derive tight upper and lower bounds for the reliability function.
+We show that these two bounds coincide when the rate of classical communication cost is below a critical value $R_{\textrm{critical}}$.
+Thus, in the low-rate case, we have determined the exact formula of the reliability function.
+In the derivation, we have obtained an explicit achievability bound for the performance of simulating $\cN_{A\rar B}^{\ox n}$ for a finite blocklength $n$, which is of realistic significance.
+These results are given in terms of the sandwiched R\'enyi divergence~\cite{MDSFT2013on,WWY2014strong}.
+More specifically, the channel's sandwiched R\'enyi information~\cite{GuptaWilde2015multiplicativity}, defined as follows, plays a crucial role: